 You can set this option globally.
-If you navigate to the Control Panel → Configuration → System Settings → Web Content Administration, you can toggle the Publish version history by default checkbox.
+If you navigate to the Control Panel → Configuration → System Settings → Web Content → Virtual Instance Scope → Web Content, you can toggle the Version History by Default Enabled checkbox.
 This sets the default behavior.
 When publishing content, it is selected by default, so site administrators must manually uncheck the Version History box to publish only the latest approved version of web content articles.
 To change the default behavior, enable the checkbox in System Settings.

 Imagine a scenario where a site has approximately 4000 images or documents.
 If the previews and thumbnails are turned on, this could end up in 28000 physical files on the disk.
 If staging is set up to publish the previews and thumbnails, this would mean that instead of taking care of the 4000 images, it would process seven times more files!
 If you still want to use the previews on your live environment, you can set up that Liferay instance to generate them automatically.

 It depends on your environment for whether you can use the publishing of the previews and thumbnails.
 Publishing them is a heavy operation, and you must also transfer the LAR file over the network if you use remote staging.
 If you decide to generate them on the live Site, understand that this could take some time, since it’s a CPU intense operation.

 When working within a site, a user may select vocabularies from both the current site as well as the global site.
 While this doesn’t pose an issue when creating content, it can cause issues when publishing.